xss0r/xssorRecon/README.md

     Download the necessary files:
         Visit https://store.xss0r.com
-        Choose a plan (the PRO plan is free!).
+        Choose a plan (the PRO plan is free!). - From the 10th to the 15th of each month, we provide a 5-day free license for the Professional plan, allowing users to explore the tool before committing to a purchase.
+The license details are listed below and will remain active only during this period.
+After the 15th, the license will expire.

         Download all the tools, wordlists, and the xss0r tool.

     Extract everything: